dapucita/haxbotron/docs/placeholder.md

 `ticketTarget` : the player who is the target of this ticket. (number PlayerID)

+`targetName`: name of the player who is the target of this ticket. (string)

 `targetTeamID` : the team which is the target of this ticket. (number 0 Spec / 1 Red / 2 Blue)

+### statistical information
+`targetStatsWinRate` : winning games rate of the player

+`targetStatsTotal` : count of the player played.

+`targetStatsWins` : count of the player winned.

+`targetStatsGoals` : count of goals the player made.

+`targetStatsAssists` : count of assists the player made.

+`targetStatsOgs` : count of OGs the player made.

+`targetStatsLosepoints` : count of points the player lose.

 ## in Functions in code
 ### function updateAdmins (funcUpdateAdmins)